 STUDENT INSURANCE PROGRAM Policy Code: 4220

+Accident Insurance

 Membership in a group accident insurance program will be made available to students each year.
 In arranging for this insurance, the board will make every reasonable attempt to identify a company offering comprehensive insurance at economical rates.
 Information on the plan will be made available through school publications.

-Purchase of this insurance constitutes an agreement between the student and/or parent and the insurance company.
+Purchase of this insurance constitutes an agreement between the student and/or parent or guardian and the insurance company.
+The student and/or parent or guardian is responsible for payment of the accident insurance premiums.
 The school system is not a party to this agreement.
 The school system does not assume any contractual responsibility for expenses not covered by insurance.

 Students who choose to participate in programs that may have a higher risk of physical injury than most school activities, including off-site internship programs, football and other interscholastic sports, are required to have accident insurance through a group plan or comparable coverage.
 The superintendent may designate other activities, including certain school trips, as requiring accident insurance.

+Catastrophic Insurance

+The board will purchase catastrophic insurance to cover students and school system employees while they are participating in or responsible for supervising high school interscholastic athletic activities, including school-supervised practices, game-related activities and related travel.

 Legal References: G.S.
-115C-36
+58-31A-60, -51-81; 115C-36, -407.65

 Cross References: